-- raise the quality and level of capital to ensure banks are better able to absorb losses on both a going concern and a gone concern basis - increase the risk coverage of the capital framework - introduce leverage ratio to serve as a backstop to the riskbased capital measure - raise the standards for the supervisory review process (Pillar 2) and public disclosures (Pillar 3) etc.
+- raise the quality and level of capital to ensure banks are better able to absorb losses on both going concern and gone concern basis. - increase the risk coverage of the capital framework. - introduce leverage ratio to serve as a backstop to the riskbased capital measure. - raise the standard for the supervisory review process (Pillar 2) and public disclosures (Pillar 3) etc.